 \section{Appendix}

-For the reader’s convenience, we include here some useful facts on distance function that we have used in the proof of the main results.
-Let $M$ be a complete Riemannian manifold and $N$ a properly immersed submanifold of $M.$ Assume that $\pi: \nu N\to N$ is the normal bundle.
-There is an induced connection $\nabla^\nu $ on $\nu N$ and a decomposition of tangente bundle $T(\nu N)$ as
+For the reader's convenience, we collect here some useful facts about the distance function that were employed in the proofs of the main results.
+Let $M$ be a complete Riemannian manifold and $N\subset int(M)$ a properly immersed submanifold of $M.$ Let $\pi: \nu N\to N$ be the normal bundle.
+There is an induced connection $\nabla^\nu $ on $\nu N$ and a decomposition of tangent bundle $T(\nu N)$ as